Python Tips and Tricks

 The timeit

 module measures the execution time of a selection of code.
-Among the many ways you'll see it written are "magic" commands:
+Among the ways you'll see it written are "magic" commands in notebooks.

 is a form of cell magic.
 It measures the execution time of the entire notebook cell.